-So what exactly is a online personal finance management software?
+So what exactly is online personal finance management software?
 I’m putting websites into this category that allow you to keep track of your entire financial situation.
-They allow you to aggregate all of your bank, investing and loan accounts to view them all in one place.
+They allow you to aggregate all of your banks, investing, and loan accounts to view them all in one place.
 They allow you to set a budget, or set various financial goals.
-In short, they help you to stay on top of your financial situation in an easy to use online interface.
+In short, they help you to stay on top of your financial situation in an easy-to-use online interface.

-So what are my top online personal finance management software?
+So what is my top online personal finance management software?
 Read on.

 Mint.com: Personal Finance, Budgeting, Money Management

 My main go-to online personal finance management software is Mint.com.
 I’ve been using Mint for probably 4-5 years now, and it has only improved over time.
 When they were still relatively new I remember having all sorts of issues being able to import data from my banks and at least one brokerage, but over time they’ve really improved their data-importing capabilities with a wide variety of services.